-Are you looking to jump into a Google Meet video conference with friends, family, or co-workers?
-We’ll show you the best tips and tricks to make for the best online meeting experience.
-Whether you use Google Meet on your PC or Mac, or mobile devices, such as an Android smartphone, iPhone or iPad, these tips will make you master of video conferencing.
+Are you looking to jump into a Google Meet videoconference with friends, family, or co-workers?
+We’ll show you the best tips and tricks to use for the most optimal online meeting experience.
+Whether you use Google Meet on your PC, Mac, or mobile device, such as an Android smartphone, iPhone, or iPad, these tips will help you master videoconferencing.
 If you are using Google Hangouts instead, we have a great guide for Hangouts tips and tricks.

 Want to change how you view other participants and content?
-You can alter your Layout easily when in a Google Meet video conference on a PC or Mac.
-To change your Layout during a meeting, click the More button (three vertical dots) and then Change Layout; here, you can select one of the available view types.
+You can alter your layout easily when in a Google Meet videoconference on a PC or Mac.
+To change your layout during a meeting, click the More Options button (three vertical dots) and then Change Layout.
+Here, you can select one of the available view types: